Soundtracks for the Blind

 Soundtracks for the Blind is the tenth studio album by the American experimental rock band Swans, released as a double album on October 29, 1996, through Young God Records and Atavistic Records.
 Conceived by the frontman Michael Gira as the group's final statement before their initial breakup, the album incorporates a wide range of archival material collected since 1981.
 Its construction drew on handheld cassette tapes, surveillance recordings, found sounds, and multitrack sessions, which were combined with new studio performances through digital editing and layering techniques.
 The resulting work has been described by Gira as an "immersive universe", introducing collaborators such as Larry Mullins and Vudi.

-The album has often been regarded as Swans' most experimental and avant-garde release, being variously characterized as a post-rock and drone record, blending elements of ambient, industrial, folk, and musique concrète.
+The album has often been regarded as Swans's most experimental and avant-garde release, being variously characterized as a post-rock and drone record, blending elements of ambient, industrial, folk, and musique concrète.
 Critics have highlighted its thematic focus on despair, oppression, aging, and human frailty, with several songs incorporating deeply personal recordings from Gira's father and Jarboe's family.
 Soundtracks for the Blind received widespread acclaim upon release and in retrospective assessments, with reviewers praising its scale, intensity, and emotional depth.
-It has since been recognized as one of Swans' defining works, cited as a "masterpiece" by several critics.
+It has since been recognized as one of Swans's defining works, cited as a "masterpiece" by several critics.
 Swans disbanded following a tour in March 1997 but reformed in 2010.
 The reformed band undertook new compositions and tours, blending their earlier intensity with the musical styles explored in Gira's post-Swans projects, later releasing My Father Will Guide Me up a Rope to the Sky (2010).
 Soundtracks for the Blind was later reissued in expanded editions, including its first vinyl release in 2018, and was ranked by Paste as the 175th greatest album of all time in 2024.